 Our farm store reopened in 2014 after about a decade of closure in order to address the lack of healthy, nutritious, and affordable foods in the community and to provide a retail outlet for local farms.
 Our Take-What-You-Need Farm Stand opened in 2020 to address the lack of healthy, locally grown foods available for all members of the community, especially during the COVID-19 pandemic.

 The Morris Farm also hosts an annual Food Security Forum, in partnership with the Chewonki Foundation.
 This conference brings together a variety of local organizations and individuals who work on this issue in our community, as well as others from around the state.

-If you are interested in participating in such a club or would like to be a part of the developmental process, please email
+If you are interested in donating produce or would like to learn more about the free-produce farm stand, please email firstname.lastname@example.org

 In 2015 the Morris Farm AmeriCorps/VISTA food security project initiated a community-wide forum to address food insecurity, to bring together those active in the local food community to talk about what was being done.
 The Local Food, Local Hunger Annual Community Forum on Food Security in Lincoln County has grown steadily since then – in recent years, the forum has drawn 120 participants, with 50 organizations, mostly local, represented.
 Despite its growth, the goal continues to be to engage community members in a dialogue on securing healthy food for all while improving Maine’s food system.
 Each year, the FSF spotlights a different aspect of local hunger.
 Past years have covered short-term & long-term solutions to hunger, food waste, food as medicine, and how food systems function, including a focus on how Lincoln County’s food system in particular functions.